 ahead of time at home.

-will also be providing student planners for all intermediate students at a cost
+will also be providing student planners for most intermediate students at a cost

 during the first or second week with an accompanying letter.
 Parents can also